planetmint/planetmint/docs/root/source/contributing/cross-project-policies/python-style-guide.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+Planetmint and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->